Skip to main content

 Arthur S. Johnson Scholarship

-For the thirty-ninth year, NCC is sponsoring this scholarship which was established in honor of previous manager, Art Johnson, who worked for NCC from 1951 to 1985.
-NCC will be awarding four (4) $1,000 scholarships in 2024.
+For the fortieth year, NCC is sponsoring this scholarship which was established in honor of the previous manager, Art Johnson, who worked for NCC from 1951 to 1985.
+NCC will be awarding four (4) $1,000 scholarships in 2025.
 These scholarships are available to graduating high school seniors and students in post-secondary institutions.
-Application deadline is March 15, 2024.
+The application deadline is March 13, 2025.

 View Application